 Remember: All oils, no matter what quality they are, need to have detergent added to become soluble in water.
 If you spray oil-based pesticides on a window and let it dry, you can write your name in the dried residue with your fingernail.

 Should I add a wetting agent to Nuke Em®?

-Look for our wetting agent, SpreadCoat.
-SpreadCoat will be OMRI listed and made to work with Nuke Em®.
-It will be available for sale soon.
+Look for our wetting agent, Spread Coat.
+Spread Coat is OMRI listed and made to work with Nuke Em®.
+It is now available.

 Yes, we are finding that using a surfactant or wetting agent helps Nuke Em® to cover the leaf and in doing so contacts the insects, larvae, eggs etc. Plants leaves, some more than others, have a waxy cuticle which will tend to shed water and or the Nuke Em®.
 By adding the wetting agent, the leaf will get full coverage.
 The analogy for cars would be a freshly waxed car sheds water in beads.
 Add a wetting agent to the water and you have no more beads but a sheeting action over the fender.

 Adding a wetting agent will allow you to use less Nuke Em® as more spray will stay on the leaf; less will be on the floor or ground.